 Normally the rangoli arrangements are made at the entrance of the house on special occasions and festivals.
 Rangoli is not called “Rangoli” all across the country, it has different names.
-In Garhawal it is called ‘alpana’, in Andhra Pradesh it is called ‘muggu’ and is made not using flowers but soaked rice grinded to make thick paste.
-In Bengal it is called ‘apana’, in Gujarat it is known as ‘sathiya, in Karnataka it is known as ‘rangoli’ and here the designs are made using geometrical patterns.
+In Garhwal it is called ‘alpana’, in Andhra Pradesh, it is called ‘muggu’ and is made not using flowers but soaked rice ground to make a thick paste.
+In Bengal it is called ‘apana’, in Gujarat, it is known as ‘sathiya, in Karnataka, it is known as ‘rangoli’ and here the designs are made using geometrical patterns.
 In Kerala is is known as ‘puvidal’, in Madhya Pradesh it is called ‘chowk purna’, in Maharashtra it is called ‘rangvalli’, in Orissa it is called ‘ossa’, in Rajasthan it is known as ‘mandana’ in Tamil Nadu it is known as ‘kolam’ and in Uttar Pradesh it is known as ‘sona rakhna’.

 Basic steps to follow to make Rangoli:

-- 6. We would recommend you to start from inner side and then move towards outer side.
+- We would recommend you to start from the inner side and then move towards outer side.
 Carry a piece of cloth so that you can wipe off the mistakes.